Keep Up With Us

 Think about your group.
 How experienced?
 How fit?
 Are some members more focused on historic sites and others keen on conquering a Fourteener?
 Because a group travels only as fast as its slowest member, it can be a challenge to keep Grandpa Bob and little Bobby happy on the same hike.
 A challenge, but not impossible.
 Breckenridge offers so many hikes of diverse interest and difficulty that we are confident you can keep your group enchanted.
-Try a historic site hike for the history buffs or get lost in a field of wildflowers.
+If you hiking with kids or someone new to hiking, be kind and choose an easy trail.

 Time of Year: Muddy, Snowy, Dry?